podpah/midi2fmf/README.md

 # midi2fmf
-MIDI to FMF file converter in Python
+MIDI to FMF file converter in Python.
 This allows you to convert MIDI (.mid) sheet music files into Flipper Music Files (.fmf)

 # Usage